kitnato/neverquest/src/data/manual.md

 A successful parry [absorbs](#parry-absorption) a percentage of the total damage of an attack and [reflects](#parry-damage) a percentage back to the attacker.
 These percentages are determined by the [Finesse](#finesse) mastery rank.

-The overall chance to parry an attack is determined by the [parry chance](#parry-chance), which is influenced by currently-equipped gear ([slashing weapons](#slashing-weapon).
+The overall chance to parry an attack is determined by the [parry chance](#parry-chance), which is affected by currently-equipped gear ([slashing weapons](#slashing-weapon).
 When parrying occurs, the stamina cost of the currently-equipped weapon is paid.
 If [exhausted](#exhaustion), no parrying can occur.

 Required skill: [Escrime](#escrime).